Malted-Wheaties/EduLinkPy/README.md

 ### headers
-The header to be sent with the PIST request.
+The header to be sent with the POST request.

 Is of type `dict`